-Lawsuit filed accusing chef/owners of top new Seattle restaurant Hamdi of wage theft
+Lawsuit accuses chef/owners of top new Seattle restaurant Hamdi of wage theft

 Service was “going down” and one chef left due to a family situation, Güldal said, and then “we just wanted to just step back, and then figure out [how to] get a stronger team.”
 An Instagram post from Hamdi three days before the temporary closure indicated that they were hiring for all positions, “looking for wonderful people who work with passion and love for this industry and are ready to push everyday no matter what!”

-Hamdi reopened for business on Feb.
+Hamdi reopened for business Feb.
 8. “Things happened at the beginning and we learned lessons,” Güldal said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.